nmaguiar/openaf-docs/docs/guides/medium/executing-code-when-an-openaf-script-execution-is-terminated.md

 ---
 layout: default
-title: "Medium: Executing code when an OpenAF script execution is terminated"
+title: Executing code when an OpenAF script execution is terminated
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Executing code when an OpenAF script execution is terminated